 No matter if you have the whole pork shoulder or the Boston butt and/or picnic roast, the meat you choose should have a good quantity of fat to make preparing it for smoking really easy.
 You can apply a rub to add flavor if you like, or you can simply put it in the smoker right out of the wrapping—just check it first for loose pieces of fat or skin and trim them off.
 Large, thick sections of fat should be trimmed down to about 1/4 to 1/2 inch in thickness.
 This will help to reduce the cooking time and let the smoke get to the meat better.

 If you choose to use a rub, do so liberally—remember that you are trying to flavor a large piece of meat (or two smaller pieces).
 To apply the seasoning, take the piece of pork, trimmed of unnecessary fat and skin, and rinse with cool water and pat dry.
 Then sprinkle the rub over the surface of the meat, massaging it in a bit.
 Make sure that every part is evenly covered—pork shoulders can have a very uneven surface so add the rub from every angle.
 The general rule is, what sticks is what stays.

-For the best flavor, wrap the seasoned meat in plastic wrap and place in the refrigerator overnight.
-Make sure to remove the pork from the fridge early enough that it will come to room temperature before you place it in the smoker—cold meat will burn on the outside.
+For the best flavor, wrap the seasoned meat in plastic wrap and place it in the refrigerator overnight.
+Make sure to remove the pork from the fridge early enough so it will come to room temperature before you place it in the smoker—cold meat will burn on the outside.